-Family Educational Rights and Privacy Act Information
+Family Education Rights and Privacy Act (FERPA) Information

 The Family Educational Rights and Privacy Act (also known as the “Buckley Amendment”), is a federal law regarding the privacy of student records and the obligations of the institution, primarily in the areas of release of the records and the access provided to these records.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.

 Under federal law, students have the right to obtain access to their educational records and to prevent disclosure of records to third parties without authorization.
 In accordance with FERPA, Lafayette College will permit students to have access to specified records and will prevent release of records to third parties without personal authorization from the student except as noted in the regulations.